WesleyDRobinson/loan-calculator/README.md

 The only one that was actually workable, but it's missing SQLite bindings: https://vercel.com/templates/python/django-hello-world

-So I went back to Django Docs and started from scratch.
-I tried out some Django Rest Framework.
-I made Django Forms and got a bit carries away making the templates and UI.
-I Dockerized it.

-I'll be happy to discuss any decisions.

-### Should dos
+### Should do next:
-Let users edit and delete these.
-The API would support it, but I didn't make the UI for it.
+Create functionality for users to edit and delete these loans.
+The DRF API supports it already, but I didn't make the UI for it.

 ### Could dos